Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 working correctly.
 Next you should configure the Ethernet Extension.
 In our further examples we configure the hostname to "ServerMonitoring".
 To do that click on the Master Brick tab and configure it to your needs.
-More information about how to configure the Ethernet Extension can be found :ref:`here <ethernet_configuration>`.
+More information about the configuration of the Ethernet Extension can be found :ref:`here <ethernet_configuration>`.

-After testing the hardware and configuration you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the server 19" enclosure.
+After testing the hardware and configuration you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the 19" server enclosure.

 Construction
 ------------

-There is no singular way to build the 19" enclosure.
-Additionally it is extensible by different Bricks and Bricklets to meet your requirements.

 The construction of the basic kit is described :ref:`here <starter_kit_server_room_monitoring_construction>`.